PaulCapestany/nostr_threads/README.md

    - Integrate the multimodal model to process media URLs and generate metadata.

 4. **Integrate with Couchbase Eventing**
-   - Set up a Couchbase Eventing function to detect new messages.
    - Define an API endpoint in `nostr_threads` to handle new messages and update threads in real-time.

 5. **Enhance Documentation and Testing**